 - 1 teaspoon (tsp) or 5 milliliters (mL) mayonnaise-type salad dressing

 - 1 tsp (2 g) yellow mustard

 - 1 medium pear

-- 1 cup low-fat plain yogurt with strawberries on top
+- 1 cup (225 grams) low-fat plain yogurt with strawberries on top

 Abumrad NA, Nassi F, Marcus A. Digestion and absorption of dietary fat, carbohydrate, and protein.
 In: Feldman M, Friedman LS, Brandt LJ, eds.
 Sleisenger & Fordtran's Gastrointestinal and Liver Disease.
 10th ed.
 Philadelphia, PA: Elsevier Saunders; 2016:chap 102.